 - Scale back the watering.
 If you are watering your succulent more then once per week then this is the reason the leaves are turning yellow brown or black as a sign of stress due to overwatering.
 Succulents should only be watered when the soil around their roots has dried out completely.
 This typically takes around 14 days but can vary because of the climate, the size of the pot and according to the drainage of the soil.

 - Replace the potting soil.
 Even if you are waiting for the succulents soil to dry out before watering again, your succulent can still turn yellow, brown or black if the potting soil retains moisture for a long time like a sponge rather then draining quickly and not holding much moisture as it would in the succulents native environment.
-If your succulent is planted in conventional potting soil then empty the pot and replace it with special formulated succulent and cacti soil (available from garden centers and on Amazon) which emulates the, gritty, porous, well draining soil characteristics of the succulents native environment and very significantly reduces the risk of root rot.
+If your succulent is planted in conventional potting soil then empty the pot and replace it.
+The best potting soil in my experience is special formulated succulent and cacti soil (available from garden centers and on Amazon) which emulates the, gritty, porous, well draining soil characteristics of the succulents native environment and very significantly reduces the risk of root rot.

 - Always plant succulents in pots with drainage holes in the base.
 Succulents can be planted in a wide variety of pots as long as they have a hole in the base to allow excess water to escape and prevent watering pooling around the roots causing root rot.
 Terracotta or clay pots are ideal as they have a more porous structure which allows the potting soil to dry out, which suits the succulents preference for dryer soil conditions.
 Plant succulents in pots that are proportionate to their size, as large pots have greater capacity for soil and therefore a greater capacity for holding moisture which slows the rate at which soil dries out and can increase the risk of the succulent turning yellow, brown or black.